hbatalhaStch/react-big-scheduler/README.md

 prev();
 ```

 Let the time window scroll to the left once.
-When `SchedulerData,viewType` is `ViewTypes.Month`, the time window will
+When `SchedulerData,viewType` is `ViewType.Month`, the time window will
-scroll a month, when `SchedulerData,viewType` is `ViewTypes.Week`, the time window will scroll a week. `SchedulerData.events`
+scroll a month, when `SchedulerData,viewType` is `ViewType.Week`, the time window will scroll a week. `SchedulerData.events`
 will be clear after calling this method.

 #### next